ibm-cloud-architecture/cam-admin-bootcamp/Labs/4-2_DeployCAMMiddleware.md

 2. Open WebSphere admin console

-   - On the Chrome web browser from the Boot Node and navigate to the URL below:
+   - Open the Chrome web browser from the Boot Node and navigate to the URL below:
      ```
-     https://10.0.0.<WAS VM IP>:9060/ibm/console
+     http://10.0.0.<WAS VM IP>:9060/ibm/console
      ```

    - Login with the credentials below